 Landed Cost Voucher

-Landed costs include the original cost of the item, complete shipping costs, customs duties, taxes, insurance and currency conversion fees etc. All of these components might not be applicable in every shipment, but relevant components must be considered as a part of the landed cost.
+Landed costs include the original cost of the item, complete shipping costs, customs duties, taxes, insurance, currency conversion fees, etc. All of these components might not be applicable in every shipment, but relevant components must be considered as a part of the landed cost.

-2. How to create Landed Cost Voucher
+2. How to create a Landed Cost Voucher

-- Go to: Stock > Tools > Landed Cost Voucher > New.
+- Go to the Landed Cost Voucher list, click on New.

 - Select Receipt Document Type whether Purchase Invoice or Receipt.
 You can select multiple documents.

 - Select whether Distribute Charges Based On should be on quantity or Amount.

-- Save and Submit.
+Save and Submit.

-In the document, you can select multiple Purchase Receipts and fetch all items from those Purchase Receipts.
+In the document, you can select multiple Purchase Receipts/Invoices and fetch all items from those Purchase Receipts.
 Then you should add applicable charges in “Taxes and Charges” table.
-You can easily delete an item if the added charges is not applicable to that item.
-The added charges are proportionately distributed among all the items based their amount.
+You can easily delete an item if the added charges do not apply to that item.

-2.1 Landed Cost via Purchase Receipt
+3.1 Adding Landed Cost in the Purchase Receipt itself

-In ERPNext, you can add landed cost related charges in “Taxes and Charges” table while creating Purchase Receipt (PR).
+In ERPNext, you can add landed cost-related charges in “Taxes and Charges” table while creating Purchase Receipt (PR).
 You should add those charges for “Total and Valuation” or “Valuation” in the 'Consider Tax or Charge for' field.
-Charges which are payable to the same supplier from whom you are buying the items, should be tagged as “Total and Valuation”.
-Otherwise if applicable charges are payable to a 3rd party, it should be tagged as “Valuation”.
-On submission of PR, system will calculate landed cost of all items, considering those charges and that landed cost will be considered to calculate item’s valuation rate (based on FIFO / Moving Average method).
+Charges which are payable to the same Supplier from whom you are buying the items should be tagged as “Total and Valuation”.
+Otherwise, if applicable charges are payable to a 3rd party, it should be tagged as “Valuation”.
+On submission of Purchase Receipt, the system will calculate the landed cost of all items, considering those charges.
+This landed cost will be considered to calculate the item’s Valuation Rate (based on FIFO / Moving Average method).

-2.2 What happens on submission?
+3.2 What happens on submission?

 If you are using “Perpetual Inventory”, the system will post general ledger entries to correct Stock-in-Hand balance.
 It will debit (increase) corresponding “warehouse account” and credit (decrease) “Expense Included in Valuation” account.
-If items are already delivered, the Cost-of-Goods-Sold (CoGS) value has been booked as per old valuation rate.
+If items are already delivered, the Cost-of-Goods-Sold (CoGS) value has been booked as per the old valuation rate.
 Hence, general ledger entries are reposted for all future outgoing entries of associated items, to correct CoGS value.

 - Delivery Trip